peadar/pstack/README.md

 * Provide an option (or by default) to enumerate LWPs rather than relying on libthread_db.
 At least chrome seems to have a problem with libthread_db, and so do things written in non-C languages like golang
+* Support gnu_debugdata/minidebug - this is an LZMA-compressed reduced debug info.
+  I'm not even sure if its DWARF or a symbol table yet.